Find out about the VAT liability of insurance transactions and insurance related services.

 2.4 Insurance supplied by unauthorised insurers

 Until March 1997, UK law restricted the VAT exemption to businesses authorised (or exempted from being authorised) under UK regulatory legislation.
-The Court of Justice of the European Union (CJEU) in the case of Card Protection Plan Ltd (CPP), but found that the UK couldn’t restrict its VAT exemption to authorised insurers.
+The Court of Justice of the European Union (CJEU) in the case of Card Protection Plan Ltd (CPP), however found that the UK could not restrict its VAT exemption to authorised insurers.

 This means that insurance supplied by unauthorised insurers is exempt from VAT.
 Such businesses could be liable to prosecution under the FSMA and we may refer cases that come to our attention to the FCA.

-2.5 Insurance transactions effected by holders of block policies
+2.5 Insurance transactions affected by holders of block policies

-Following the CJEU decision, we regard supplies made by block policyholders as being insurance transactions for the purposes of the VAT exemption even though they wouldn’t be seen as insurance for regulatory purposes.
+Following the CJEU decision, we regard supplies made by block policyholders as being insurance transactions for the purposes of the VAT exemption even though they would not be seen as insurance for regulatory purposes.

 This means that block policyholders are acting as principals when they’re effecting insurance transactions rather than as intermediaries arranging supplies of insurance.